 CMTrace is a log file viewer and one of the useful Configuration Manager tools.
-In this post I will show you the location of CMTrace log file viewer on a client machine.
+In this post I will show you the location of CMTrace, a SCCM log file viewer on a client machine.

 CMTrace Log file viewer allows you to view and monitor log files.
 This includes the log files in Configuration Manager or Client Component Manager (CCM) format.
 And plain ASCII or Unicode text files, such as Windows Installer logs.